 | 2025 | Native AI integration | Automatic deployment optimization |

-An immutable operating system in 2025 constitutes a mature architectural paradigm where the base operating system, once deployed, cannot be modified during normal use, with advanced security mechanisms including cryptographic verification and integrity attestation.
+An immutable operating system is an architecture where the base operating system, once deployed, can no longer be modified during normal use, with security mechanisms including cryptographic verification and integrity attestation.

 • Root filesystem mounted read-only with cryptographic verification